 - “Youth Board Members: Can minors serve on a nonprofit board?” by Emily Chan on the Nonprofit Law Blog

 - “Helpful tips to involve youth on community boards” by Bethany Prykicki for Michigan State University Extension

 - “How to engage with youth on boards and commissions” by Seren Pendleton-Knoll

 Other tools are out there, too – share your thoughts in the comments below!
-For more information about how The Freechild Project can assist youth on boards in your community or organization, contact us.
+For more information about how Freechild Institute can assist youth on boards in your community or organization, contact us.